SpaceX reusable launch system development program: Fairing reuse

 In April 2019, during the second Falcon Heavy mission, recovery boat Go Searcher fished the fairing halves out of the sea and it was announced the fairings would be used on a Starlink mission.
 These fairings were reused in a Starlink mission on 11 November 2019.

 In June 2019, following the third Falcon Heavy launch, the first successful fairing catch was made.
-Images posted to Twitter hours after launch showed one half of the fairing nestled in the net of the recovery vessel GO Ms. Tree.
+Images posted to Twitter hours after launch showed one half of the fairing in the net of the recovery vessel GO Ms. Tree.

 By late 2020, payload fairings were being regularly recovered by SpaceX, with SpaceX dispatching two custom-modified recovery ships—Ms. Tree and Ms. Chief—to collect the fairings on most launches from their Florida launch site.
 By this time, SpaceX was also regularly reflying recovered fairings on launches, usually on their own flights where Starlink satellites are the primary or only payload.
 As of August 2020 however, successful net landings were not yet routine, with less than half of the fairings of the previous three months being caught in the nets, but most still recovered anyway after a soft landing in the ocean.

 By April 2021, SpaceX had abandoned the experimental program to attempt recovery of dry payload fairings under parachute descent in a net on a fast ship.
 SpaceX decided to operationalize "wet recovery" of fairings on future Falcon 9 flights, having found that they can clean, refurbish, and reuse such fairings more economically.
 SpaceX released Miss Tree and Miss Chief from their contracts and purchased two ships for fairing recovery operations as well as for towing and supporting droneships on the east coast.
 These two ships were named in honour of Demo-2 astronauts Doug Hurley and Bob Behnken as Doug and Bob.
 The earlier names of the ships Bob and Doug were Ella G and Ingrid respectively.
 Currently, Doug is operating at Port Canaveral while Bob is at Tampa undergoing construction.

 By 26 May 2021, SpaceX had launched 40 flights that reflew at least one previously-flown fairing half, and one fairing had flown on five different flights, having been recovered and cleaned four previous times.
+As of now, SN152 is the oldest active fairing half still in use, while SN185 is the most flown (34 flights; 2nd most reflown rocket part to space) active fairing half.
+On the other hand SN168 is the oldest, most-flown (30 flights) passive fairing half.